-- 2.3.2 The procedures for the assessment of prior learning are determined by the University Academic Enhancement Committee on behalf of Academic Board and set out in the guidelines for the Recognition of Prior Learning (normally a maximum of 50% from a course is permitted). - 2.3.3 Credits acquired from a previous University of Wolverhampton qualification may normally only be used once as RPL for entry onto any future University of Wolverhampton qualification. - 2.3.4 The total credit and level value of awarded RPL will be recorded on the student record.
-Any grades associated with the previous study and/or RPL will not be individually recorded and are excluded from the final classification calculations. - 2.3.5 The minimum number of University of Wolverhampton credits students must study and pass on their current course are detailed below;
+- 2.3.2 The procedures for the assessment of prior learning are determined by the University Academic Enhancement Committee on behalf of Academic Board and set out in the guidelines for the Recognition of Prior Learning (normally a maximum of 50% from a course is permitted). - 2.3.3 Credits acquired from a previous University of Wolverhampton qualification may normally only be used once as RPL for entry onto any future University of Wolverhampton qualification.
+The credits would normally need to have been studied within the five years prior to the RPL application. - 2.3.4 The total credit and level value of awarded RPL will be recorded on the student record.
+Any grades associated with the previous study and/or RPL will not be individually recorded and are excluded from the final classification calculations. - 2.3.5 The minimum number of University of Wolverhampton credits students must study and pass are detailed below;

-Qualification Minimum credits required (from current course) Bachelor's Degree (including Joint Honours, 120 credits at level 6 Accelerated & Single Honours) Bachelor's Degree Top-up (180 credits) 120 credits at level 6 Bachelor's Degree Top-up (120 credits) 60 credits at level 6 Certificate in Education 60 credits at level 4 Certificate of Higher Education / Higher National Certificate 60 credits at level 4 Diploma of Higher Education / Higher National Diploma 60 credits at level 5 Foundation and Preparatory Studies 120 credits at level 3 Foundation Degree 60 credits at level 5 Professional Graduate Certificate in Education 60 credits at level 5 Graduate Certificate All credits must be studied and passed, no RPL permitted Graduate Diploma All credits must be studied and passed, no RPL permitted Integrated Master's Degree 120 credits at level 6 and 120 credits at level 7 Research Master's Degree 100 credits at level 7 including dissertation/project Master's Degree 100 credits at level 7 including dissertation/project Master's Degree Top-up All credits must be studied and passed, no RPL permitted Postgraduate Certificate 40 credits at level 7 (60 at level 7 for PgC Education) Postgraduate Diploma 60 credits at level 7 Sandwich Bachelor's Degree with Honours 120 credits at level 6 and 60 at level 5 of which 40 must be sandwich placement credits Sandwich Bachelor's Degree 60 credits at level 6 and 60 at level 5 of which 40 must be sandwich placement credits Sandwich Integrated Master's Degree 120 credits at level 7, 120 credits at level 6 and 40 sandwich placement credits at level 5 (or additional 40 sandwich placement credits if studied at level 6) University statements of credit All credits must be studied and passed, no RPL permitted
+Qualification Minimum credits required (from current course) Bachelor's Degree (including Joint Honours, Accelerated & Single Honours) 120 credits at level 6 Bachelor's Degree Top-up (180 credits) 120 credits at level 6 Bachelor's Degree Top-up (120 credits) 60 credits at level 6 Certificate in Education 60 credits at level 4 Certificate of Higher Education / Higher National Certificate 60 credits at level 4 Diploma of Higher Education / Higher National Diploma 60 credits at level 5 Foundation and Preparatory Studies 120 credits at level 3 Foundation Degree 60 credits at level 5 Professional Graduate Certificate in Education 60 credits at level 5 Graduate Certificate All credits must be studied and passed, no RPL permitted All credits must be studied and passed, no RPL Graduate Diploma permitted Integrated Master's Degree 120 credits at level 6 and 120 credits at level 7 Research Master's Degree 100 credits at level 7 including dissertation/project Master's Degree 100 credits at level 7 including dissertation/project Master's Degree Top-up All credits must be studied and passed, no RPL permitted Postgraduate Certificate 40 credits at level 7 (60 at level 7 for PgC Education) Postgraduate Diploma 60 credits at level 7 Sandwich Bachelor's Degree with Honours 120 credits at level 6 and 60 at level 5 of which 40 must be sandwich placement credits Sandwich Bachelor's Degree 60 credits at level 6 and 60 at level 5 of which 40 must be sandwich placement credits Sandwich Integrated Master's Degree 120 credits at level 7, 120 credits at level 6 and 40 sandwich placement credits at level 5 (or additional Sandwich Integrated Master's Degree 40 sandwich placement credits if studied at level 6)